Deborah Cantwell, Indiana Woman, Arrested For Allegedly Leaving Racist Note On Neighbor’s Door

 — madyson???? (@maddyxspa) October 27, 2018

-So how and why did the father conclude that Cantwell was behind the letter (and the toilet-papering)?
-He says he was told by the seller of the home that Cantwell had been making waves around the neighborhood, saying she didn’t want a black or bi-racial child in her neighborhood.
+So how — and why — did the father conclude that Cantwell was behind the letter, and the toilet-papering?
+He says that he was told by the seller of the home that Cantwell had been making waves around the neighborhood, saying that she didn’t want a black or bi-racial child in her neighborhood.

-And in fact, during their investigation police later uncovered text messages that Cantwell had allegedly sent, although it’s not clear to whom, saying that she was “concerned” about the family.
+And in fact, during their investigation, police later uncovered text messages that Cantwell had allegedly sent — although it’s not clear to whom — saying that she was “concerned” about the family.

 “I am stressing now that we are going to get black neighbors.
 I am hoping that more people look at the house and an all-white family are the ultimate buyers.
 I am afraid the stress of black neighbors could put me in the hospital.”

-When police showed up to arrest her, Cantwell allegedly claimed that she was “just venting” and that she and her family had been victimized by black kids before and that the police “didn’t do anything.”
+When police showed up to arrest her, Cantwell allegedly claimed that she was “just venting” and that she and her family had been victimized by black kids before.
+She said that the police “didn’t do anything.”
 She declined to apologize.

 She has since been charged with misdemeanor counts of intimidation and criminal mischief.
 She has posted bond and, as of this writing, is free.
 However, according to the conditions of her release, she is not to have any contact with the family.

-The family, meanwhile, has started a GoFundMe page, hoping to raise money “for legal fees” and for a fence and security system.
-As of this writing, the crowdfunding campaign has raised just over $8,700 of its $10,000 goal.
+The family, meanwhile, has started a GoFundMe page, hoping to raise money “for legal fees” — and for a fence and security system.
+As of this writing, the crowd-funding campaign has raised just over $8,700 of its $10,000 goal.